cs-ed/impacts-MGBrooks67/README.md

 ### Learning Objectives

 **Describe the learning objectives for the class that relate to social impacts.
 Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs)**
-1. Define computer science and the role of a computer scientist.
+1. **Define** computer science and the role of a computer scientist.
-2. Recognize the social impacts (positive/negative, intended/unintended) from an example of a product or process of computer science.
+2. **Recognize** the social impacts (positive/negative, intended/unintended) from an example of a product or process of computer science.
-3. Give examples of products or processes of computer science and their social impacts.
+3. **Give examples** of products or processes of computer science and their social impacts.
-4. Analyze the costs and benefits of the social impacts of computer science.
+4. **Analyze** the costs and benefits of the social impacts of computer science.
-5. Create a wiki page to share the results of your analysis.
+5. **Create** a wiki page to share the results of your analysis.

 ### Learning Activities

-Describe the learning activities and how they will be incorporated into the class.
+**Describe the learning activities and how they will be incorporated into the class.
 For example, will they include class discussion, written reports, homework, or exams?
-Will the activity be a one-time lesson or used multiple times in class?
+Will the activity be a one-time lesson or used multiple times in class?**
+This introductory lesson/activity will introduce the students to the basics of computer science and establish a habit of considering the social impacts of computer science throughout the semester.
+- Working independently at first, students will read and annotate a definition of computer science (from WikiPedia).
+Working in a small group (3-4) students will decode the definition and create their own (group) working definition for computer science.
+Working as a class, we will discuss the working definitions and create a group definition of computer science.
+- We will watch the film “War Games” as a class.
+Students will have a movie guide that will pose questions and facilitate a critical watching of the film.
+Students will collect evidence of decisions made by the computer scientists on the movie guide which will be used during a class discussion about how those decisions affected society in the film.
+The discussion will focus on the positive and negative effects and whether these effects were intended or unintended.
+- Building on our observations and discussion, students will brainstorm a list of products or processes used by computer scientists and the impacts these things have on society today.
+- Students will select a product or application of computer science from the list to research on their own.
+Students will publish their findings on a class wiki that will be published to the public.

+The document, and the film will be revisited throughout the course to focus attention on the many ways the computer science we are studying affects the world we live in.

 ### Assessment